 It all hinges on the weather.
 If the spring season is colder than normal, the bloom will likely occur later.
 Milder spring conditions will coax the blooms to peak earlier.

 The timing of the blooms can also vary depending on where you are in the state.
-Cherry trees in southern Georgia will usually bloom a bit earlier than those in the northern part of the state.
+For example, cherry trees in southern Georgia will usually bloom a bit earlier than those in the northern part of the state.
 But again, there are no hard-and-fast rules when it comes to cherry blossoms.
 Each year is different.

 If you want to see the spectacular cherry blossoms in the Peach State, make room on your calendar in March and then listen to local horticulturists.
 They’ll provide the most up-to-date information about when to expect the bloom to reach its peak in any given year.